Entropy plateaus, transitivity and bifurcation sets for the $\beta$-transformation with a hole at $0$: Introduction

 \end{enumerate} Thus, loosely speaking, each $\Sigma_{\a,\b}$ is almost realized as $\Kt_\beta(t)$ for some pair $(\beta,t)$, and each set $\Kt_\beta(t)$ is almost the set of kneading sequences for some topologically expansive Lorenz map, where ``almost" here means, up to a countable set.

 Labarca and Moreira \cite{Labarca-Moreira-2006} give a further analysis of the sets $\Sigma_{\a,\b}$.
-For instance, they (implicitly) determine for a given sequence $\a$ the critical $\b$ at which $\Sigma_{\a,\b}$ becomes uncountable, and show that when $\Sigma_{\a,\b}$ is uncountable, it has positive entropy and hence positive Hausdorff dimension.
-More recently, their results have been generalized by Komornik, Steiner and Zou \cite{Komornik-Steiner-Zou-2022}.
+For instance, they (implicitly) determine for a given sequence $\a$ the critical $\b$ at which $\Sigma_{\a,\b}$ becomes uncountable, and show that when $\Sigma_{\a,\b}$ is uncountable, it has positive entropy and hence positive Hausdorff dimension. {This implies that $K_\beta(\tau_\beta)$ is at most countable, which was implicitly proven in \cite{Allaart-Kong-2022}.} More recently, their results have been generalized by Komornik, Steiner and Zou \cite{Komornik-Steiner-Zou-2022}.
 Both of these works are also very closely related to the recent paper \cite{Allaart-Kong-2021} by the present authors.